Moha-AlHanbali/Learn-SQL/PostgresSQL/README.md

 8. From the following table, write a SQL query to find all the customers.
 Sort the result-set in descending order on 3rd field.
 Return customer name, city and grade.
 9. From the following table, write a SQL query to count the unique orders, highest purchase amount for each customer.
 Sort the result-set in descending order on 2nd field.
 Return customer ID, number of distinct orders and highest purchase amount by each customer.
 10. From the following table, write a SQL query to calculate summation of purchase amount, total commission (15% for all salesmen) by each order date.
 Sort the result-set on order date.
 Return order date, summation of purchase amount and commission.

+## Query on Multiple Tables

+1. From the following tables, write a SQL query to find the salespersons and customers who live in same city.
+Return customer name, salesperson name and salesperson city.
+2. From the following tables, write a SQL query to find all the customers along with the salesperson who works for them.
+Return customer name, and salesperson name.
+3. From the following tables, write a SQL query to find those sales people who generated orders for their customers but not located in the same city.
+Return ord_no, cust_name, customer_id (orders table), salesman_id (orders table).
+4. From the following tables, write a SQL query to find those orders made by customers.
+Return order number, customer name.
+5. From the following tables, write a SQL query to find those customers where each customer has a grade and served by at least a salesperson who belongs to a city.
+Return cust_name as "Customer", grade as "Grade" and order_no as "Order No.".
+6. From the following table, write a SQL query to find those customers who served by a salesperson and the salesperson works at the commission in the range 12% to 14% (Begin and end values are included.).
+Return cust_name AS "Customer", city AS "City".
+7. From the following tables, write a SQL query to find those orders executed by the salesperson, ordered by the customer whose grade is greater than or equal to 200.
+Compute purch_amt*commission as "Commission".
+Return customer name, commission as "Commission%" and Commission.
+8. From the following table, write a SQL query to find those customers who made orders on October 5, 2012.
+Return customer_id, cust_name, city, grade, salesman_id, ord_no, purch_amt, ord_date, customer_id and salesman_id.